 “Even with the initial switch to software, a lot of our staff had trouble simply using the system and there was no way to conduct inspections in the field or provide access to the public,” Mike Horney, Kernersville’s Development Services Manager, explains.

 Community Development Director Jeff Hatling recognized that Kernersville needed to bring their technology into the 21st Century and tasked Horney with finding new software.

 “There were five different companies that partnered with ESRI and I reached out to all of them for demos,” Horney recounts.
-“When I inquired about OpenGov PLC, it was simply a conversation around ‘what do you need?’ and ‘here’s what we can do.’
+“When I inquired about OpenGov, it was simply a conversation around ‘what do you need?’ and ‘here’s what we can do.’
 OpenGov was outstanding to work with from day one.”